 A client recently developed a new gratitude list now that he has just over 100 days of sobriety working my program.
 When we started working together his comment was “I hate the word addict.
 I am not one of those guys you see sitting next to a dumpster with a needle in his hand.”
 This is a common reaction when someone first enters sex addiction recovery.
 The sex addict has to understand and accept the fact that they have an addiction, that it is progressive, destructive and can be life threatening.
 But there is a cure !
 You can click here and learn more about this addictions.

 Feeling hopeless and depressed is also common.
 So when the newcomer drags themselves into an SA, SAA or SLAA meeting and is immediately confronted with the fact that they are an addict with a life long disease it can be hard to take.
 Newcomers are encouraged to keep coming back until the miracle happens.
 In my experience a sex addict that has hit an emotional bottom is able to accept the fact that surrendering to the process of recovery is the only way they can get their life back.
 As they continue to attend meetings, learn about the addiction and recovery (ideally with the help of a qualified recovery coach) they will experience a positive transformation in the way they think and behave.
-When these things happen an addict can transform crushing shame into a life of joy and love.
+According to inpatient sex addiction rehab, these things happen an addict can transform crushing shame into a life of joy and love.

 I am happy to report another successful client story in this blog post and give you the feedback I received.
 I asked him to create a new gratitude list and to consider the fact that everything sick they had done will have value if they reach a point where being a sex addict is something to be grateful for.
 Newcomers may find this concept hard to believe so without varnish I present my clients comments.